 Do Some High Intensity Intervals Too

-High intensity interval training should be part of your program of running to burn fat if you want the best results.
+High intensity interval training should be part of your program if you want the best results from your run to burn fat.
 So maybe once a week, you might run a really fast half mile, followed by a slow one, then a fast one again for 3 miles rather than just running 6 miles at a moderate pace.
 You could incorporate sprinting for short distances as well.
 In any case, adding high intensity intervals has proven in studies to contribute to additional fat loss and muscle maintenance.

 While you will build some muscle running, it can’t compare to the results you can get from lifting weights.
 You’re not going to get huge, don’t worry, but muscle burns far more calories than fat and so strength training can help you reach your goals faster and more easily.
 Besides, a little more muscle can help you look better.
 In fact, studies have shown that weight training to burn fat, combined with running to burn fat was more effective running alone.